nikitabugrovsky/gemini-function-calling/README.md

 # Gemini Function Calling Weather Chatbot

 This project demonstrates the function-calling feature of Google's Gemini large language models.
-The Python script creates a simple chatbot that can retrieve the current temperature for a given location by using a custom function.
+The Python script creates a simple chatbot that can retrieve the current weather for a given location by using a custom function.

 ## How it Works

 This project is using **Strategy design pattern** to handle different methods of communicating with the Gemini API.
 This approach decouples the main application logic from the specific API client implementations, making the system cleaner and more extensible.

-**Date:** July 17, 2025
+**Date:** July 20, 2025

 The core logic is organized as follows: